Affiliate links on Android Authority may earn us a commission. Learn more.

 The Samsung Galaxy Z Flip feels like a surprisingly well-built device.
 The frame is made out of aluminum and feels really sturdy.
 The ultra-thin glass display feels more like a smartphone screen than most foldable devices I’ve used before.
 This makes it the best-built foldable I’ve used to date and gives me hope that the category may finally be able to exist in the mainstream.

 Samsung has also re-engineered the hinge of the phone.
-This allows for a full 180-degrees of tilt, which is what gives the phone all its extra functionality.
+This allows for a full 180-degrees of tilt, which gives the phone all its extra functionality.
 Samsung rates the display to fold 200,000 times before potential failure.

 Samsung added fibers to the inside of the hinge to help stop dust from entering the hinge mechanism.
 While the actual amount of fibers added is much less than what was represented in Samsung’s promo video, I can confidently say that nothing has gotten into my hinge so far.
 We’ll have to wait and see how this hinge fares over the next couple of months.

 This is the best hinge on a foldable phone right now.

 I should note how ridiculously slippery this phone is.
 When closed, the Galaxy Z Flip will easily slide around on most surfaces.
-Samsung does include a clear case with the Mirror Purple model, but it uses adhesive to attach, and I didn’t want to permanently attach a case to this thing.
+Samsung does include a clear case with the Mirror Purple model, but it uses adhesive to attach, and I didn’t want to attach a case to this thing permanently.

 As far as durability goes, the Galaxy Z Flip has been great.
 I’m a pretty clumsy person and have dropped it on a few occasions.
 None were onto concrete, so there’s that, but the Flip suffered no more than a few minor hairline scratches.
-The two back panels that cover the top and bottom are made of glass, so I was particularly nervous about cracking those.
+The two back panels covering the top and bottom are made of glass, so I was particularly nervous about cracking those.

 What about the cameras?